XerTheSquirrel/xerthesquirrel.github.io/index.md

 Hiya!
-My name is Stephanie and I love to d evelop and work on Java projects, especially embedded ones!
-This is my portfolio who goes a bit more in-depth if what I have done and I am doing!
+My name is Stephanie and I love to develop and work on Java projects, especially embedded ones!
+This is my portfolio which goes a bit more in-depth on what I have done and what I am doing!

 You can verify my online identity along with obtaining my PGP key by checking out [my keybase](https://keybase.io/xerthesquirrel).